Fay Family History

 Fay Name Meaning

-English: nickname for a person believed to have supernatural qualities, from Middle English, Old French faie ‘fairy’ (Late Latin fata ‘fate’, ‘destiny’).
-English: nickname for a trustworthy person, from Middle English, Old French fei ‘loyalty’, ‘trust’.
-English (of Norman origin) and French: habitational name from any of various places in France named with Old French faie ‘beech’, or a topographic name from someone living by a beech wood.
-Compare Lafayette.
-Irish: variant of Fahey.
-Irish: variant of Fee.
+English: nickname for a person believed to have supernatural qualities from Middle English Old French faie ‘fairy witch’ (from Late Latin fata ‘fate destiny’).
+English: nickname for a trustworthy person from Middle English Old French fei ‘loyalty trust’.
+English (of Norman origin) and French: habitational name from any of various places in France named with Old French faie (from Latin fagus) ‘beech’ such as Fay in Orne Sarthe or Somme or a topographic name from someone living by a beech tree or beech wood.
+Compare Faye .
+Irish: variant of Fahey or Fee .
+German: from a short form of the female personal name Sophia (see Sofia ).
+Chinese: possibly from Cantonese form of the Chinese name 輝 (meaning ‘glorious’) a monosyllabic personal name or part of a disyllabic personal name of some early Chinese immigrants in the US.